-Today, Courtney and Drew are discussing Hawkeye 5, originally released April 5th, 2017.
+Today, Spencer and Drew are discussing Hawkeye 5, originally released April 5th, 2017.
 As always, this article contains SPOILERS.

-Today, Drew and Courtney are discussing Hawkeye 4, originally released November 21st, 2012.
+Today, Drew and Courtney are discussing Hawkeye 22, originally released July 15th, 2015.